DragonsRule10/dragonsrule10.com/README.md

 > If you ever have a problem with your plugin feel free to make another ticket.

 ## Payment
->As Dragon Studio is a starting busness, I need time to think about how payment will workout along with the pricing.
+> Payment is done by the KB/2.

+> For instance, if a file you are sent is 12.44 KB, your charge is $6.22.

->For now, all plugins/mods we make are free of charge.
-(Ends July 1st!)
+*For now, all plugins/mods we make are free of charge.

->(Check back later as this may change!)
+>Get this amazing deal while it last!

 ### 95% Of all money earned goes right back to Dragon Studio!
 5% go back to profits/our Dev team!